alexfikl/pycaputo/docs/index.rst

 .. warning::

-   This package is currently in development and very experimental (the API can and will change frequently for the forseeable future).
+   This package is currently in development and very experimental (the API can and will change frequently for the foreseeable future).
 For more mature libraries see `differint <https://github.com/differint/differint>`__ in Python or `FractionalDiffEq.jl <https://github.com/SciFracX/FractionalDiffEq.jl>`__ in Julia.